octet-stream/dinky/readme.md

 ## Usage

 Dinky implements chainable API to build each request and all requests will return a Promise that resolves data taken from Derpibooru API.
-The minimal example will look like:
+The minimal example that will return an image by known ID:

 ```js
 import dinky from "dinky.js"